 STE||AR (pronounced as stellar) stands for “Systems Technology, Emergent Parallelism, and Algorithm Research”.
 The STE||AR Group @ LSU is a group of faculty, researchers and students working at the Center of Computation and Technology (CCT) at Louisiana State University (LSU).
 We are a member institution of the international organization the STE||AR Group.
 Everything we do is centered around the concept of scalability.
 Currently, most of our work features the ParalleX execution model and its implementation in the experimental runtime system HPX (High Performance ParalleX).
 We use HPX for a broad range of scientific applications, helping scientists and developers to write code which scales better and shows better performance if compared to more conventional programming models such as MPI.

 ParalleX is a new (and still experimental) parallel execution model aiming to overcome the limitations imposed by the current hardware and the way we write applications today.
-Our group focuses on two types of applications – those requiring excellent strong scaling, allowing for a dramatic reduction of execution time for fixed workloads and those needing highest level of sustained performance through massive parallelism.
+It is designed to enable massively scalable applications which will be able to efficiently use the petascale machines of today and the exascale machines of tomorrow.
+Our group focuses on two types of driving applications for our work– those requiring excellent strong scaling, allowing for a dramatic reduction of execution time for fixed workloads and those needing highest level of sustained performance through massive parallelism.
 These applications are presently unable (through conventional practices) to effectively exploit a relatively small number of cores in a multi-core system.
 More often than not, these applications will not be able to exploit high-end computing systems likely to employ hundreds of millions of such cores by the end of this decade.

 Critical bottlenecks to the effective use of new generation HPC systems include: